Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries

-Several methodological limitations should be noted.
-First, the present analysis is based on X-ray crystallographic structures, which represent low-temperature or cryogenic single-conformer snapshots.
-Under physiological conditions, thermal fluctuations induce helix-end fraying and breathing motions \cite{zimm1959theory} that would broaden the helix--coil interface; the median width of $0.145$ residues should therefore be regarded as a lower bound characteristic of the crystallographic ensemble rather than a general constant.
-Second, the Hasimoto map encodes exclusively the $C_\alpha$ backbone kinematics (bond-angle curvature and dihedral torsion) and is by construction blind to side-chain packing, hydrophobic interactions, and solvent effects, all of which contribute substantially to folding thermodynamics.
+The Hasimoto map encodes exclusively the $C_\alpha$ backbone kinematics (bond-angle curvature and dihedral torsion) and is by construction blind to side-chain packing, hydrophobic interactions, and solvent effects, all of which contribute substantially to folding thermodynamics.
 The spectral signatures reported here thus characterize the backbone geometric component of secondary structure and do not capture the full energetic landscape.
-Third, the $z$-score linear combination used to fuse the high-pass and low-pass probes is the simplest possible fusion strategy; nonlinear methods or locally adaptive weighting schemes may yield further improvements, though at the cost of additional free parameters.
-Finally, the boundary analysis relies on DSSP \cite{kabsch1983dictionary} assignments as ground truth, and DSSP itself employs a fixed hydrogen-bond energy threshold that introduces its own boundary ambiguity.
+The standardized linear combination used to fuse the local and macroscopic observables is the simplest possible combination strategy; nonlinear methods or locally adaptive weighting schemes may yield further improvements, though at the cost of additional free parameters.
+The discrete Frenet frame \cite{danielsson2010gauge} uses forward differences $\Delta\mathbf{r}[n] = \mathbf{r}[n{+}1] - \mathbf{r}[n]$.
+Repeating the full pipeline with centered differences $(\mathbf{r}[n{+}1] - \mathbf{r}[n{-}1])/2$ preserves all qualitative conclusions, with the spectral entropy ordering $\langle H_{\mathrm{spec}}\rangle_{\mathrm{helix}} < \langle H_{\mathrm{spec}}\rangle_{\mathrm{coil}}$, the integrability residual ordering $\langle E\rangle_{\mathrm{helix}} < \langle E\rangle_{\mathrm{coil}}$, and the mean helical $E$ value ($0.132$ vs.\ $0.133$) essentially unchanged; the centered-difference AUC values are numerically higher because the smoothed tangent amplifies the spectral contrast between near-integrable helices and disordered coils, confirming that the forward-difference choice is conservative and the conclusions are not artifacts of the discretization (Table~\ref{tab:frenet_robustness}).
+The boundary analysis relies on DSSP \cite{kabsch1983dictionary} assignments as reference annotations, and DSSP itself employs a fixed hydrogen-bond energy threshold that introduces its own boundary ambiguity.
 Alternative assignment algorithms (e.g., STRIDE \cite{frishman1995knowledge}) or torsion-angle clustering approaches \cite{kannan2024comprehensive} may shift individual boundary positions by one to two residues, although the statistical conclusions drawn from $>$19,000 boundaries are unlikely to be qualitatively affected.